How to put a quote together

 Either select an existing customer from your customer list or add customer information to the relevant boxes.

-Next, add an item to your quote either by selecting one from your item catalogue or by filling out the relevant boxes, including item name, quantity, and price.
+Next, add an item to your quote either by selecting one from your item catalog or filling out the relevant boxes, including item name, quantity, and price.

 You can use “Add line” to add more items as needed.